fabiocody/ProgettoIngSwFLK/README.md

 127.0.1.1   <hostname>
 ```

 which can cause RMI connection problems.
-To avoid messing with your network configuration, we recommend to comment out this line, so you can bring it back once you finish playing.
+To avoid messing with your network configuration, we recommend to comment out this line (insert `#` at the beginning of the line), so you can bring it back once you finish playing.

 ### Playing under Windows